RoshanPrabakarRaj/DataMiningCourseProject/README.md

 # DataMiningCourseProject
-Data Mining and found out the error accuracy in the data
+Data Analysis and found out the error accuracy in the given data set